matbuoro/matbuoro.github.io/Publications.md

 ___

-Charmantier A., **Buoro M.**, Gimenez O. and H. Weimerskirch, 2011.
-Heritability of short-scale natal dispersal in a large-scale foraging bird, the wandering albatross. *Journal of Evolutionary Biology*, 24(7): 1487-1496.
-(These authors contributed equally to the work).
+Charmantier A^§^, **M. Buoro^§^**, Gimenez O. and H. Weimerskirch, 2011.
+Heritability of short-scale natal dispersal in a large-scale foraging bird, the wandering albatross. *Journal of Evolutionary Biology*, 24(7): 1487-1496. (§ These authors contributed equally to the work).
 [Link](http://onlinelibrary.wiley.com/doi/10.1111/j.1420-9101.2011.02281.x/abstract)

 ___